OCamlPro/drom/sphinx/quickstart.rst

   pip install sphinx
   pip install sphinx_rtd_theme

-The documentation is generated in the :code:`docs/` directory, so that you can use Github Pages to publish it automatically (there, you will need to activate them, choose the :code:`master` branch and the :code:`docs` sub-directory).
+The documentation is generated in the :code:`_drom/docs/` directory.
+If you are on Github, `drom` generates a Github action that will automatically merge this directory into the :code:`gh-pages` branch after every merge/push in the :code:`master` branch, so that you can easily use Github Pages to host your project documentation.

-The main webpage is created as :code:`docs/index.html`, and the Sphinx files used to generate the documentation are in :code:`sphinx`.
+The main webpage is created from :code:`docs/index.html`, and the Sphinx files used to generate the documentation are in :code:`sphinx/`.
+You can edit these files before generating the documentation.

 To generate the documentation, you must call two commands:

-* :code:`drom doc`, each time you want to generate the documentation of the API
+* :code:`drom odoc`, each time you want to generate the documentation of the API
 * :code:`drom sphinx`, each time you want to compile the Sphinx files

+The command :code:`drom doc` can be used to generate everything.
+You can use these commands with an extra argument :code:`--view` to open a local browser on the documentation.

 Since generating the API documentation requires to use :code:`odoc`, :code:`drom` will automatically install the Development dependencies